-The sidebar of your site is a great place to earn money from ads.
+The sidebar of your site is a prime place to earn from ads for your desktop pageviews.
 Most AdThrive publishers have one or two regular (stationary) sidebar ads, as well as a sticky sidebar ad.

 What’s a sticky sidebar ad?

-A sticky sidebar ad will be the lowest item in your sidebar.
+A sticky sidebar ad runs at the bottom of your sidebar.
 When a reader scrolls past this ad, it “sticks” to the screen and scrolls with the reader to the bottom of the page.
-For most AdThrive publishers, this is one of the highest-paying ad spaces because the ad stays visible for so long!
+For most AdThrivers, this is one of the highest-paying ad placements, because the ad stays visible for so long!

 The sooner this ad comes onto the screen and starts scrolling with a reader, the better it pays — so a nice, short sidebar will boost the payout power of your sticky sidebar ad!

 How can I see if my site is running a sticky sidebar ad?

 The easiest way is to visit a post on your site and see if your sidebar ends with an ad that scrolls with you as you scroll down the page.
 If you check your site’s homepage, your sidebar may not have enough room for the ad to ‘stick’ and scroll, so that’s why it’s better to look at an individual post.

 You’ll also see the sticky sidebar ad listed in the ‘Earnings’ tab of your AdThrive dashboard in the ‘Earnings by Ad Unit’ widget.

 We’d love to make your lowest sidebar ad “sticky” — just submit a ticket and let us know!
 This is an awesome way to increase your income without adding extra ads!

 You can optimize your sidebar for maximum earnings by making a few simple changes.
 We recommend taking a look at your sidebar using a post page rather than your homepage, so you get a good feel for how your sidebar functions for the majority of your site traffic.